SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

 Leadership & Involvement
 ==================
-* Course Producer for the Database Systems (CSCI-585) course under [Prof. Saty](https://viterbi.usc.edu/directory/faculty/Raghavachary/Saty) [Raghavachary's](https://www.linkedin.com/in/satychary/) guidance during the _Spring 2024_ term.
+* Course Producer for the Database Systems (CSCI-585) course under [Prof. Saty](https://viterbi.usc.edu/directory/faculty/Raghavachary/Saty) [Raghavachary's](https://www.linkedin.com/in/satychary/) guidance during my master's program at USC in the _Spring 2024_ term.
 Held office hours, mentored, and evaluated homework and exams for a class of 300 students.
-* Project Coordinator of The Department of Electronics & Instrumentation Engineering during the National Level Annual Technical Symposium Phase Shift 2021, organized in B.M.S.
-College of Engineering (BMSCE).
+* Project Coordinator of The Department of Electronics & Instrumentation Engineering during the National Level Annual Technical Symposium Phase Shift 2021, organized in BMSCE.
 * Student Volunteer of Mitsubishi Electric Cup- National Level Competition for Factory Automation held at BMSCE.

 Awards